BluePinStudio/BluePinSite/collections/_posts/2025-10-25-Greg-Post-Mortem.md

 ## The Final Product

-Ship Happens ended up becoming one of my favorite game jam submissions to-date.
-The team was wholesome and very hard working and creative.
-The game is full of fun art, sounds and mini-games.
-I'm writing this before I know the final scores and outcome as far as reception but if you asked me, we smashed it out of the park!
-I recommend everyone reading this to give it a try :)

-<span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Axel (Art)**:</span> Blank
+<span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Axel (Art)**:</span> It was really interesting seeing other peoples design ideas, and I think it added a lot of flavor to something that if I had made myself would be quite stale.
+I think the rest of the team did a really great job, and although I'm not super happy with my art in general, think the overall product is pretty fun!

-<span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Keely (Greg)**:</span> Blank
+<span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Keely (Greg)**:</span> It was a good scope.
+There's some neat ideas in there.
+Some aspects could use some nudging in terms of the challenge/feedback but overall it turned out pretty well.
+Also, Greg is cool.
+I'm glad I got the chance to help bring him and his ghost fetish into the world.

 <span style="background: linear-gradient(90deg, #0de076ff, #30deebff); -webkit-background-clip: text; color: transparent;">**Comment from Manisha (Music)**:</span> Blank